Pravyn-P/CLI-Dictionary-Tool/README.md

         5. Enhanced CLI Interface:
             Use a more sophisticated command-line interface library (e.g., click) to provide a better user experience.

-8. Contribution Guidelines
+8. Contribution Guidelines:

     * This is an open source project, you can also provide your contributions, including reporting the issues or submiting the pull requests.

-9. Contact Information
+9. Contact Information:

     * Contact information of the project maintainer or contributor: pravyn.it@gmail.com

 ***************************************************************************************